-In 2016 and 2015, in the U.S. and certain operations in the U.K., we continue to report a valuation allowance for our deferred tax assets that cannot be offset by reversing temporary differences.
-We continue to conclude that, based on historical factors, it is more likely than not that we will not fully utilize our U.S. and U.K. NOLs that have accumulated over time.
-The recognition of a valuation allowance on our deferred tax assets results from our evaluation of all available evidence, both positive and negative.
-The assessment of the realizability of the NOLs is based on a number of factors including, our history of net operating losses, the volatility of our earnings, our historical operating volatility, our historical inability to accurately forecast earnings for future periods and the continued uncertainty of the general business climate as of the end of 2016.
-We believe that these historical factors represent negative evidence sufficient to conclude that we should record a full valuation allowance against our deferred tax assets.
-In both 2016 and 2015, we have not recorded a valuation allowance against our other foreign deferred tax assets as we believe that it is more likely than not that they will be realized.
-We continually assess the carrying value of this asset based on relevant accounting standards.
+In 2017 and 2016, in the U.S. and for certain past operations in the U.K., we continue to report a valuation allowance for our net operating loss carryforwards and other deferred tax assets that cannot be offset by reversing temporary differences.
+The recognition of the valuation allowance is based on an assessment of all available evidence, both positive and negative, weighted based on objective verifiability.
+The assessment of the realizability of the U.S. deferred tax assets was based on a number of factors including our history of operating losses, our historical operating volatility, our historical inability to accurately forecast earnings for future periods and the continued uncertainty of the general business climate.
+The use of our U.K. net operating loss carryforwards may be limited due to the change in the past U.K. operation.
+Based on our assessment of all available evidence and its weighting based on objective verifiability, we concluded that the realizability of these deferred tax assets is not more likely than not.
+In both 2017 and 2016, we have not recognized a valuation allowance against our other foreign deferred tax assets as we believe that it is more likely than not that they will be realized.
+We will continue to evaluate the realizability of our deferred tax assets in future periods.

-As of December 31, 2016, we have domestic and foreign NOLs totaling approximately \$70,976 and \$12,760, respectively, and domestic tax credits of approximately \$1,704, available to reduce future taxable income.
-Included in our NOL carry-forward are foreign loss carry-forwards of approximately \$12,760, nearly all of which can be carried forward indefinitely.
-The domestic NOL carry-forward of \$70,976 expires beginning in 2019, through 2034.
-The domestic NOL carry-forward includes approximately \$3,223 for which a benefit will be recorded in capital in excess of par value when realized.
+As of December 31, 2017, we have domestic and foreign NOLs totaling \$69,594 and \$12,760, respectively, and domestic tax credits of approximately \$1,837, available to reduce future taxable income.
+Included in our NOL carryforward are foreign loss carryforwards of approximately \$12,760, nearly all of which can be carried forward indefinitely.
+The domestic NOL carryforward of \$69,594 expires beginning in 2019, through 2034.

-At December 31, 2016, the undistributed earnings of the Company's foreign operations were indefinitely reinvested in those operations.
+At December 31, 2017, the Company maintains its assertion that all foreign earnings will be indefinitely reinvested in those operations.

-For financial reporting purposes, income (loss) from continuing operations before income taxes is as follows:
+For financial reporting purposes, income from continuing operations before income taxes is as follows:

 Years Ended Years Ended December 31,

-2016 2015
+2017 2016

-United States \$2,803 \$2,582
+United States \$4,831 \$2,803

-Foreign 777 568
+Foreign 1,464 777

-- \$3,580 \$3,150
+\$6,295 \$3,580